X-Bar S Chart for Large Subgroups: Production-Ready Implementation and Automation

 "Alert_Rule1": self.alerts["rule_1"],

-1. Data Ingestion & Rationalization: MES systems often deliver measurements in flat CSV or Kafka streams.
-Group incoming rows by batch_id, timestamp_window, or lot_number before instantiating XBarSChart.
+Data ingestion and rationalization.
+MES systems often deliver measurements in flat CSV or Kafka streams.
+Group incoming rows by batch_id, timestamp_window, or lot_number and pivot to wide format before instantiating XBarSChart.
 Enforce strict time-window alignment to prevent cross-shift contamination.

-3. Alert Routing & Escalation: Map Alert_Rule1 and Alert_Rule2 outputs to your plant's notification bus.
-Rule 1 violations typically trigger immediate machine hold and operator intervention.
+Alert routing.
+Map Rule 1 violations to immediate machine hold and operator intervention.
 Rule 2 violations warrant engineering review for trending tool wear or thermal drift.
+Route alerts through tiered escalation matrices to prevent alarm fatigue.

-4. Capability Handoff: Once the process is confirmed in statistical control, transition directly to Process Capability Analysis (Cp, Cpk, Pp, Ppk) using the validated $\sigma_{within} = \bar{S}/c_4$.
+Capability handoff.
+Once the process confirms statistical control, transition to Process Capability Analysis (Cp, Cpk, Pp, Ppk) using σ_within = S̄/c₄.
 This ensures capability indices reflect true process potential rather than inflated historical variation.
+The link to the capability layer is a critical audit trail requirement under IATF 16949 and AIAG SPC Manual.

-For Python-based automation pipelines, leverage vectorized operations and schedule limit validation jobs via cron or Apache Airflow.
-The scipy.special.gamma function can replace math.gamma when processing millions of subgroups in parallel, as documented in the SciPy Special Functions Reference.
-Always log raw subgroup data alongside computed limits to support root-cause analysis during audit trails.
+For parallel computation across large subgroup matrices, use scipy.special.gamma in place of math.gamma, as documented in the SciPy Special Functions Reference.
+Always log raw subgroup data alongside computed limits to support root-cause analysis during regulatory audits.